Complete One-Loop Corrections to $e^+ e^-\rightarrow{\tilde{\chi}}_1^0 {\tilde{\chi}}_1^0 h^0$ for Different Scenarios: Introduction

-Since the mass of neutralinos are among the precision observables with lots of information on the SUSY-breaking structure, the relations between the particle masses and the SUSY parameters are important theoretical quantities for precision calculations.
-In (MSSM) \cite{r5}, one has four neutralinos $\tilde{\chi}_1^0$-$\tilde{\chi}_4^0$, which are the fermion mass eigenstates of the supersymmetric partners of the photon, the $Z^0$ boson, and the neutral Higgs bosons $\textit{H}_{1,2}^0$.
-Their mass matrix depends on the parameters $M_1$, $M_2$, $\mu$, and $\tan\beta$, where $M_1$ and $M_2$ the SU(2) and U(1) gauge mass parameter, $\tan\beta=v_1/v_2$ with $v_{1,2}$ the vacuum expectation values of the two neutral Higgs doublet fields.
-If supersymmetry is realized in nature, neutralinos should be found in the next generation of high energy experiments at Tevatron, LHC \cite{r6} and a future $e^+ e^-$ collider.
-Especially at a linear $e^+ e^-$ collider, it will be possible to perform measurements with high precision \cite{r7,r8}.
+The mass of neutralinos is among the precision observables with lots of information on the SUSY-breaking structure, the relations between the particle masses and the SUSY parameters are important theoretical quantities for precision calculations.
+In MSSM \cite{r8}, one has four neutralinos $\tilde{\chi}_1^0$-$\tilde{\chi}_4^0$, which are the fermion mass eigenstates of the supersymmetric partners of the photon, the $Z^0$ boson, and the neutral Higgs bosons $\textit{H}_{1,2}^0$.
+Their mass matrix depends on the parameters $M_1$, $M_2$, $\mu$, and $\tan\beta$.
+If SUSY is realized in nature, neutralinos should be found in the present high energy experiments at Tevatron, LHC \cite{r9} and future $e^+ e^-$ colliders.
+Especially at a linear $e^+ e^-$ collider, it will be possible to perform measurements with high precision \cite{r10,r11}.

-In view of the experimental prospects, it is inevitable to include higher--order terms in the calculation of the measured quantities in order to achieve theoretical predictions matching the experimental accuracy.
-Former studies on chargino--pair production \cite{r9,r10,r11} and scalar--quark decays \cite{r12} have revealed that the Born--level predictions can be influenced significantly by one--loop radiative corrections.

-In this paper, we use on-shell renormalization scheme in the loop calculations of the Higgs and neutralino sectors of the CP-conserving MSSM.
-The calculation was performed using the FeynArts and FormCalc computer packages.
-All the renormalization constants, required to determine the various counterterms for the Higgs, neutralino and other sectors, being implemented in the MSSM version of FeynArts \cite{r13} for completion at the one-loop level.
-The resulting amplitudes were algebraically simplified using FormCalc and then converted to a FORTRAN program.
-The LoopTools package was used to evaluate the one-loop scalar and tensor integrals \cite{r14}.
+To get high matching between the experimental predictions and theoretical calculations, it is unavoidable to include higher-order terms.
+In this paper, we use on-shell renormalization scheme in the loop calculations of the Higgs, neutralino sectors, and all SUSY particles of the CP-conserving MSSM.
+The calculation was performed using the FeynArts-3.6, FormCalc-7.1 and LoopTools-2.7 packages.
+At the one-loop level calculations, we have implemented all the renormalization constants, required to determine the various counterterms for the Higgs, neutralino and other sectors in the MSSM model file of FeynArts \cite{r12}.
+FormCalc was used to algebraically simplify the resulting amplitudes, which were converted to a FORTRAN program for integral evaluation using LoopTools.
+The corrections due to the real photon emission are calculated to cancel the IR singularities present in virtual corrections at one-loop level.